DoD-Platform-One/gitlab/chart/doc/advanced/geo/index.md

 1. [Add Secondary Geo instance via Primary](#add-secondary-geo-instance-via-primary)
 1. [Confirm Operational Status](#confirm-operational-status)

-## Setup Omnibus instances
+## Set up Omnibus instances

 For this process, two instances are required.
-One will be the Primary, the other the Secondary.
+One is the Primary, the other the Secondary.
 You may use any provider of machine infrastructure, on-premise or from a cloud provider.